Luxembourg takes EU lead on Palestine recognition

 The Spanish foreign ministry also said: "These conversations do not imply any change in the Spanish position".

-"This recognition must be the result of a negotiation process between the parties [Israel and Palestine] that guarantee peace and security for both, respect for human rights, and regional stability," the Spanish ministry said.
+"[Palestine] recognition must be the result of a negotiation process between the parties [Israel and Palestine] that guarantee peace and security for both, respect for human rights, and regional stability," the Spanish ministry said.

-A diplomat from one of the other countries whose minister attended the Luxembourg-hosted talks said: "The idea is to propose that the EU foreign service draws up an option paper on how to react to Israeli annexations, and that recognition [of Palestine] is one of those options, in order to try to ward off such [Israeli] actions".
+A diplomat from one of the other countries whose minister attended Asselborn's talks said the group had a more modest agenda.

-For his part, EU foreign affairs chief Josep Borrell promised on Monday that the topic would be on the agenda of the next EU foreign affairs ministers' meeting in March, which would produce a common EU position on the subject.
+"The idea is to propose that the EU foreign service draws up an options paper on how to react to Israeli annexations, and that recognition [of Palestine] is one of those options, in order to try to ward off such [Israeli] actions", the diplomat said.

-"We can't not react to something [annexation] that, from our point of view, is against international law," he said.
+For his part, EU foreign affairs chief Josep Borrell promised, on Monday, that Palestine would be discussed at the next EU foreign affairs meeting in March, which would draft a new EU common position on the subject.

-But critics of the initiative say it would make a future Palestinian state implausible by dividing up Palestinian lands into isolated cantons.
+"We can't not react to something [Israeli annexation] that, from our point of view, is against international law," he said.

-For his part, Luxembourg's Asselborn had already floated the idea of EU recognition of Palestine in early January, but his unilateral intervention has amounted to little so far.
+Critics of the initiative say it would make a future Palestinian state implausible by dividing up Palestinian lands into isolated cantons.

-Six former Iron Curtain EU states, as well as Cyprus and Malta, already recognised Palestine in the 1980s before they joined the EU.
+And for his part, Luxembourg's Asselborn already floated the idea of EU recognition of Palestine even before Trump's plan.

-Some of the countries represented at Asselborn's dinner would be happy to go ahead as part of a small coalition of the willing, an EU source said.
+But some of the countries represented at his dinner said they would be happy to go ahead as part of a small coalition of the willing, an EU source told this website.

 And Israeli diplomats in Brussels felt "nervous" about the secretive dinner, which took place at the level of ministers only with no advisors present, the source added.

-But for those, such as Portugal, who insist on moving ahead via unanimity only, this might be hard to attain and Israeli nerves may be premature.
+For those, such as Portugal, who insist on EU unanimity, this might be hard to attain and Israeli nerves may be premature, however.

-The International Criminal Court (ICC) in The Hague is currently debating whether it has jurisdiction to hear cases concerning alleged Israeli human rights abuses in Palestine.
+The International Criminal Court (ICC) in The Hague is currently deliberating whether it has jurisdiction on cases of alleged Israeli human rights abuses in Palestine.

-But for their part, Austria, the Czech Republic, Hungary, and Germany have submitted legal opinions, so-called 'amicus briefs', saying the ICC cannot handle Palestinian complaints because Palestine has not met the conditions required to be treated as an independent country.
+But for their part, Austria, the Czech Republic, Hungary, and Germany, last week, submitted legal opinions, so-called 'amicus briefs', saying the ICC cannot handle Palestinian complaints because Palestine did not meet the conditions required to be treated as an independent country.